-This dual degree program prepares graduates to improve the health of Latin American populations and Latino populations in the US.
-It supplements the MPH program with in-depth study of languages, cultures, and societies that will prepare graduates to work effectively either in Latin America or with Latin American immigrant populations within the United States.
+The Master of Arts (MA) in Latin American Studies and Master of Public Health (MPH) dual degree program is intended to prepare graduates to improve the health of Latin American populations and Latinx populations in the United States, with a primary focus on New Mexico, the Southwest, the United States/Mexico border region, and regions south of the border.
+LAS content supplements the MPH program with in-depth study of languages, cultures, and societies that help prepare graduates to work effectively either in Latin America or with Latinx populations within the United States.

-The dual degree requires 63 graduate credit hours, as compared to the 78 hours of graduate credits required to complete the two degrees separately.
-A minimum of 42 hours is required in Public Health courses, and a minimum of 21 hours is required in Latin American Studies courses with at least 9 hours in each of the two areas of chosen concentration.
-At least 13 hours of the MPH component must have significant content related to Latin America or Latin American immigrant communities in the US, to enable the student to integrate the content and practice of the two degrees.
+The MALAS/MPH program requires 63 credit hours.
+A minimum of 21 credit hours are required in Latin American Studies courses, and a minimum of 42 credit hours are required in Public Health courses.
+At least 13 credit hours of the MPH component must have significant content related to Latin America or Latinx communities in the United States, to enable the student to integrate the content and practice of the two degrees.

 Coursework for the MALAS component program includes LTAM 510 and a minimum of 12 credit hours from one concentration.